Materials & Construction of TBS Knives

 TBS Knives are currently produced in 3 different steels and with future models we will likely add more steel choices as things progress.
 All our steels have been selected for their obvious qualities.
 You can now either have K-720 Carbon Tool Steel, N695 Stainless Steel or N690 Stainless steel.

 Bohler K720 High Carbon Tool steel is one of the toughest steels out there and is used widely to make high precision tools that need to stand up to some serious punishment.

 Bohler N695 Stainless steel has a high hardness and great wear resistance and is one of Bohlers premium stainless steels.
 We have decided to make a variant of our knives in this steel as, after quite some testing, we have found that it performs extremely well.
 It has a higher Carbon content that many other stainless steels which means it holds an edge longer and can be tempered to the same degree as Carbon Steels.
 This particular steel actually has a higher content than many High Carbon Tool Steels.
 This makes it perform with pretty much all the benefits of Carbon Steel with the added bonus of great corrosion resistance.

 Steels have been selected specifically for each knife depending on the environment and intended use and each have their obvious merits.

-The obvious next step is a sheath.
+Once we have perfected the knife we then move onto the next step which is a sheath or pouch to carry it in.
 We are not in the habit of re-designing the wheel here but we have offered some great variations depending on customer requests and have been extremely happy with our designs and products.